 Unaccompanied children seeking asylum and child trafficking

-We are working with COSLA and the UK Government to deliver the National Transfer Scheme (NTS).
+We are engaging with COSLA and the UK Government to deliver the National Transfer Scheme (NTS).
 The NTS is a mechanism that enables the safe transfer of UASC between local authorities.
 The scheme operates on a rota basis and enables the safe dispersal of UASC across the UK and was mandated in November 2021.

 Child trafficking